linux4sam/egt/docs/src/eclipse.md

 it will automatically download the compiled binary, start a gdb-server session and connect to it from within the Eclipse IDE.

-Create remote debug configuration by right click on Project and select "Debug As" -> "Debug Configurations…"
+Create a remote debug configuration by right clicking on Project and select "Debug As" -> "Debug Configurations…"

 @imageSize{eclipse_debug_configuration.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_debug_configuration.png "Select Debug Configurations"
 @image latex eclipse/eclipse_debug_configuration.png "Select Debug Configurations"

-In the Debug Configurations window, Double Click "C/C++ Remote Application"
+In the Debug Configurations window, double Click "C/C++ Remote Application".

 @imageSize{eclipse_debug_remote_app.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_debug_remote_app.png "Select C/C++ Remote Application"
 @image latex eclipse/eclipse_debug_remote_app.png "Select C/C++ Remote Application"

-To set up the remote debugging connection.
-Select New under Connection and Choose a connection type of SSH and configure the New Connection as follows:
+To set up the remote debugging connection, select New under Connection and Choose a connection type of SSH and configure the New Connection as follows:

 @imageSize{eclipse_run_conn_finish.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_run_conn_finish.png "setup SSH Connection"
 @image latex eclipse/eclipse_run_conn_finish.png "setup SSH Connection"

-Set Remote Absolute File Path to /root/basic.
+Set the Remote Absolute File Path to /root/basic.

-To configure the gdb connection over ssh.
-Go to Debugger tab and in the Debugger tab, the GDB debugger: gdb setting currently points to the default debugger on the host system.
+To configure the gdb connection over ssh, go to the Debugger tab and in it you will see that the GDB debugger: gdb setting currently points to the default debugger on the host system.
 This is a x86_64 debugger and it does not understand the symbols and messages from the gdb-server on the target.
-You must change this to point to the ARM specific gdb that is created by Buildroot, change it to:
+You must change this to point to the ARM-specific gdb that is created by Buildroot.
+Change it to:

 \<buildroot\>/output/host/bin/arm-buildroot-linux-gnueabi-gdb

-To prevent some spurious SIGNALS and to help the GDB debugger we have provided an initialization script.
-Create a gdbinit file in your project folder and copy below line and Set gdbinit file path to GDB command file:
+To prevent some spurious SIGNALS and to help the GDB debugger, we have provided an initialization script.
+Create a gdbinit file in your project folder and copy the below line and set the gdbinit file path to the GDB command file:

 @code{.sh}
 handle SIGILL nostop